 When a training program is removed from the ETPL, students may complete their training in that program.
 However, an ITA should not be modified or extended for a training program that is no longer on the ETPL.

-Service providers must use discretion in determining the number of authorized ITA modifications.
-ITA modifications must be documented in case notes recorded in the applicable training service touchpoint recorded in ETO.
+WIOA Title I service providers must use discretion in determining the number of authorized ITA modifications.
+ITA modifications must be documented in case notes in the applicable training service touchpoint recorded in ETO.

 ITA Obligations